srobo-legacy/comp-poltergeist/redis-schema.md

 Some notes about the given team.

 ## `team:<team-id>:present`
-A value indicating whether or not the team has turned up to the competition.
+A boolean value indicating whether or not the team has turned up to the competition.
-Either "yes" or "no".
-TODO: use a boolean here!